 Where to stay

-For Dollywood access the hotels in Pigeon Forge are unbeatable.
-But for even better Great Smoky Mountains National Park access the next Nashville to Great Smokey Mountains stop is just a few miles away.
+Pigeon Forge offers the best Dollywood hotels.
+But for even better Great Smoky Mountains National Park access, the next Nashville to Great Smokey Mountains stop is just a few miles away.

 4. Gatlinburg, TN – You have arrived at Great Smoky Mountains National Park